TBD9rain/quick_ref/git.md

 +<unique_content_in_file_b>
 ```

-To view differences of working directory and specific commit:
+To view differences of files and specific commit:
 ```
 git diff [<commit>] [-- <path>]
 ```
 where files in the commit will be marked as `a`,
 files in the working directory as `b`.

+If the `<commit>` is not given,
-If there is a staged version of the files,
+and there is a staged version of the files,
 the files in staging area will be compared.
 Otherwise, the file in the last commit are compared.